GLOSSARY OF TERMS AND ACRONYMS

 BENEFITS

-Medicare: Health insurance for individuals over 65, or for those with end stage renal disease or ALS, or for individuals below age 65 who have received SSDI for 24 months
+Medicare: Health insurance for individuals over 65, or for those with end-stage renal disease or ALS, or for individuals below age 65 who have received SSDI for 24 months.

-Medi-Medi: Term used to describe dual eligibility for both Medicare and Medicaid, the joint state and federal medical payment programs:
+“Medi-Medi:” Term used to describe dual eligibility for both Medicare and Medicaid, the joint state and federal medical payment programs.

-SSI (Supplemental Security Income): Funding source with eligibility determined by age, disability, limited means and resources
+SSI (Supplemental Security Income): Funding source with eligibility determined by age, disability, limited means, and resources.

 Social Security Disability Insurance (SSDI): Social Security Disability Insurance is a payroll tax-funded federal insurance program of the United States government.
-Funding source with eligibility determined by disability and work credits.
+Eligibility is determined by disability and work credits.

-COUNTY SERVICES
+ALAMEDA COUNTY SERVICES

-Services offered by Alameda County generally reflect those found in other California counties.
+Services offered by Alameda County generally reflect those found in other California counties

-ACBHCS (Alameda County Behavioral Health Care Services): The county department dealing with issues of mental illness and substance abuse disorder (SUD)
+ACBHCS (Alameda County Behavioral Health Care Services): The county department dealing with issues of mental illness and substance abuse disorder (SUD).

 ACCESS: County access line 1-800-491-9099, gives an overview of ACBHCS services with eligibility information.